Evenepoel solos to victory in Brussels

-After 12 km, the early breakaway was formed.
-Peyskens (Bingoal Pauwels Sauces WB), De Vylder (Sport Vlaanderen – Baloise), Traeen (Uno-X Pro Cycling Team), Van Empel (Vini Zabu’), Hesters (Beat Cycling), Scott (Canyon DHB Sungod) and Marchand (Tarteletto – Isorex) raced together to create a maximum lead of 2’27”.
+The early breakaway occurred after 12 km.
+Peyskens (Bingoal Pauwels Sauces WB), De Vylder (Sport Vlaanderen – Baloise), Traeen (Uno-X Pro Cycling Team), Van Empel (Vini Zabu’), Hesters (Beat Cycling), Scott (Canyon DHB Sungod) and Marchand (Tarteletto – Isorex) worked together to gain a maximum lead of 2’27”.

-New this year was a double passage on the Muur, Bosberg and Congoberg in Geraardsbergen region.
-The race really started at the first passage.
-After Campenaerts and Evenepoel, among others, accelerated on the Muur, an elite group rode to the last remaining riders of the early breakaway.
-At the start of the second lap in Geraardsbergen we had a leading group with: Evenepoel (Deceuninck – Quick-Step), De Gendt (Intermarché – Wanty – Gobert Matériaux), Gilbert and Van der Sande (Lotto Soudal), Campenaerts (Team Qhubeka Nexthash), Hirschi and McNulty (UAE Team Emirates), De Vylder (Bingoal Pauwels Sauces WB) and Traeen (Uno-X Pro Cycling Team).
+New this year was a double passage on the Muur, Bosberg and Congoberg in the Geraardsbergen region.
+Already on the first passage, the race broke open.
+After a burst from Campenaerts and Evenepoel on the Muur, among others, an elite group caught up with the last remnants of the early breakaway.
+At the start of the second lap in Geraardsbergen we had a leading group with: Evenepoel (Deceuninck - Quick-Step), De Gendt (Intermarché - Wanty - Gobert Matériaux), Gilbert and Van der Sande (Lotto Soudal), Campenaerts (Team Qhubeka Nexthash), Hirschi and McNulty (UAE Team Emirates), De Vylder (Bingoal Pauwels Sauces WB) and Traeen (Uno-X Pro Cycling Team).

-At the second passage on the Muur it was Gilbert who accelerated.
-Campenaerts also went on towards the chapel.
-For early escapees Traeen and De Vylder the pace was too fast, they had to let go.
-An elite group of seven riders headed for the 2nd climb of the Bosberg and Congoberg, but there were no attacks.
+On the second passage on the Muur, it was Gilbert who accelerated.
+Campenaerts also moved up on the way to the chapel.
+For early escapees Traeen and De Vylder, it was too fast and they lost ground.
+An elite group of 7 riders headed for the 2nd climb of the Bosberg and Congoberg, but attacks there were not forthcoming.

-With a lead of 1’40” the leaders started the last 40 km towards the Houba de Strooperlaan in the heart of Brussels.
-Two more cobbled sections and slope number 9, the Heiligekruiswegstraat, awaited the riders.
-On the way to those last obstacles of the day, Evenepoel and Campenaerts tried to break away from the leading group, but they weren’t successful.
+With a lead of 1’40”, the leaders started the last 40 km towards Houba de Strooperlaan in the heart of Brussels.
+There were still 2 cobblestone stretches left and climb number 9, the Heiligekruiswegstraat.
+On route to the last obstacles of the day, Evenepoel and Campenaerts tried to split up the leading group, but without success.

-With 11km to go, it was Evenepoel who made a decisive attack.
-He left De Gendt behind and took his second victory in just a few days.
-After winning the Vlaamse Druivenkoers Overijse, Evenepoel was the best in the Brussels Cycling Classic too.
-Van der Sande took third place on Boulevard Houba de Strooper.
+With 11km to go, it was Evenepoel who launched a decisive attack.
+He left De Gendt behind and took his second victory in just a couple of days.
+After winning the Vlaamse Druivenkoers Overijse, Evenepoel was now also the best in the Brussels Cycling Classic.
+Third place on the Houba de Strooperlaan went to Van der Sande.